IDX Insights Announces Launch of Tactical Sector Alpha Index

-CLEARWATER, FL / ACCESSWIRE / March 21, 2019 / IDX Insights, a research and development firm, announces the launch of its first of a series of tactical ETF indices.
+IDX Insights, a research and development firm, announces the launch of its first of a series of tactical ETF indices.
 The IDX Tactical Sector Alpha Index is designed to provide diversified tactical exposure across the SPDR Sector ETFs with the ability to go 100 percent to short-term treasuries.

-The index uses IDX's proprietary 'Composite Momentum' score to evaluate each sector ETF monthly to determine which sectors to include and at what weighting.
+CLEARWATER, FL / ACCESSWIRE / March 26, 2019 / IDX Insights, a research and development firm, announces the launch of its first of a series of tactical ETF indices.
+The IDX Tactical Sector Alpha Index is designed to provide diversified tactical exposure across the SPDR Sector ETFs with the ability to go 100 percent to short-term treasuries.
+The index uses IDX's proprietary "Composite Momentum" score to evaluate each sector ETF monthly to determine which sectors to include and at what weighting.

 With the prospect of higher volatility, rising rates and increasing geopolitical concerns, investors are seeking strategies that can potentially protect against large drawdowns while allowing upside participation.